sven0219/sven0219.github.io/source/_posts/enable-github-sso-for-sentryself-hosted.md

 Once SSO be activated,

-All existing users will recevie a email to link their account before they are able to continue using Sentry（**This will happen automatically once SSO is successfully configured**）.
+All existing users will recevie a email to link their account before they are able to continue using Sentry（**This will happen automatically once SSO is successfully configured**）.<!--more-->

 Every member who creates a new account via SSO will be given global organization access with a member role.